 This dynamic is not promoting psychological safety.
 It’s promoting frustration and resentment and a general sense that the opinions of certain team members are less valuable than yours.
 If you operate from the perspective that other team members might have domain expertise that you lack, it’s easier to trust them and put their ideas into practice.
 Had the above fix been implemented earlier on, a lot of headaches could have been avoided, and that developer would probably feel more inspired to point out potential pitfalls going forward.
 The last thing you want is for team members to identify a critical issue and then say “what’s the point in bringing it up?”

-This final point is another one that seems obvious but isn’t as commonly practiced as it should be.
+This final point seems obvious but isn’t as commonly practiced as it should be.
 Product development moves fast, especially in software.
 People are ambitious.
 People get burnt out and overwhelmed and without psychological safety, you often don’t find out until it’s too late and someone leaves your team, project, or company.
 Make a psychological safety test a part of every standup meeting.
 Take your team’s mental temperature on an ongoing basis and make sure people know it’s ok to provide real estimates and let you know when something is going to take a lot longer than you thought it would.

 “Promote a culture where honesty, accuracy, and mental health are prioritized over story points.”